DavidRMorphew/introduction-to-authentication-and-authorization/README.md

 * **Authorization**: Access privileges granted to a user or the act of granting those privileges.

-p.s.
-The above definitions above are fairly abstract, and they may not always directly map to a specific framework or library functionality.
+P.S.
+The above definitions are fairly abstract, and they may not always directly map to a specific framework or library functionality.
 Nevertheless, it's important to have a general understanding of their meaning.